-Seymour Island site has a marine and terrestrial component to the protected area.
+The key migratory bird habitat identified at Seymour Island has a marine and terrestrial component.
 This area is characterized by strong currents and shallow waters which cause polynyas to develop nearby.
-The island is small (less than 3 km long) but is Canada's largest known breeding colony of Ivory Gulls, which are listed as Endangered under the Species at Risk Act.
+The island is small (less than 3 km long) but is Canada's largest known breeding colony of the ivory gull, which is listed as Endangered under SARA.
 Seymour Island supports about 10% of the Canadian population (about 100 - 125 pairs) from the end of May to September (Mallory and Fontaine 2004).